ThalesGroup/freyja/docs/configuration.md

         # Optional additional groups for the current unix account
         groups: [ "sudo" ]

-    # Optional list of subnetworks to create alongside the virtual machine in libvirt
+    # Optional list of subnetworks to create alongside the virtual machine in handler
-    # Default network is 'default' and a dynamic MAC address will be provided by libvirt
+    # Default network is 'default' and a dynamic MAC address will be provided by handler
-    # By default, the defined networks will be attached to the libvirt bridge 'virbr0'
+    # By default, the defined networks will be attached to the handler bridge 'virbr0'
     networks:
-        # Mandatory name of the network domain to create in libvirt
+        # Mandatory name of the network domain to create in handler
         # If this network does not exist yet, it will be created
         # If this network already exists, it will be attached to the current virtual machine
       - name: "default"
-        # Mandatory MAC address of the virtual machine inside the current subnetwork domain of libvirt
+        # Mandatory MAC address of the virtual machine inside the current subnetwork domain of handler
         # The address must be unique in this network
         address: "52:54:02:aa:aa:aa"